-MutualOne Bank will be closed on Monday, May 30, 2016, in observance of Memorial Day.
-Have a happy and safe holiday.
+We will be closed on Saturday, September 3 and Monday, September 5 in observance of Labor Day.
+Have a happy and safe holiday weekend.

 As you may have heard, Home Depot is investigating the theft of credit and debit card data from its payment systems.
 We have been informed that there is potential risk for transactions completed at Home Depot stores between April 11 and September 7, 2014.
 This announcement is yet another example of why it’s always important to monitor your accounts.